Contact Us | Press Office | International | Academy | About Us | Donate

 Please note that it is a parents’/carer’s responsibility to provide up to date contact details and notify us of any changes in these.
 Otherwise we will be unable to contact you for appointments and the child or young person may be discharged from our service.

 Please find below the link to our ADHD referral form.
 This can only be submitted by School Special Educational Needs Coordinators or an appropriate member of staff.
+This referral form can be submitted electronically by saving it into a PDF format and emailing it over to our Booking & Scheduling team email@example.com.
 Further guidance is attached to the form itself.

 For more information regarding ADHD and its management please follow the links below: